auth0/docs/articles/connections/passwordless/guides/best-practices.md

 ##  Linking Accounts

 Users might want to authenticate using different passwordless factors during their lifetime.
 For example, they could initially sign up with an SMS, and later start authenticating with an email.
-You can achieve that by enablign them to link their different profiles.using [account linking](/link-accounts).
+You can achieve that by enabling them to link their different profiles using [account linking](/link-accounts).

 <%= include('../_includes/_rate_limit_server_side') %>